Sometimes when an artist releases a song, there’s something missing. You like the song, it has some good qualities, but it just isn’t all there.

 12.)
 ‘Take Me To Church’ – Demi Lovato (Hozier cover)

-A pop artist like Demi Lovato is making a rare appearance on Alt Echo, mostly because if I had let this rendition of Hozier’s “Take Me To Church” off the list of best Live Lounge covers, I’d have to retire from my incredibly lucrative job as an unpopular music blogger.
+A pop artist like Demi Lovato is making a rare appearance on Alt Echo, mostly because if I had let this rendition of Hozier’s “Take Me To Church” off a list of best Live Lounge covers, I’d have to retire from my incredibly lucrative job as an unpopular music blogger.

 Say what you want about her songs, but you can’t deny that Demi has some of the best vocal chords in the industry, and her performance on Radio 1 highlights how seriously talented she is.